 |Ease of Use||Difficult.
 You have to edit the hosts manually for every single device you want to manage.
 You will also need to reconfigure the file every time you wipe the machine.||Simple.
 All you need to do is add the websites you’d like to block to your block list.|

 Want to learn more?
 Check out our article on the benefits of web filters.

 Since these changes only apply to your local machine this method of web filtering is useful for blocking websites on a personal device.
-However, anyone managing multiple devices should use a dedicated web content filter to make policy updates more efficiently.
+However, anyone managing multiple devices should use a dedicated web content filter instead of blocking websites using hosts file to make policy updates more efficiently.

 How you normally get access to web content

 Normally when you enter a URL (such as Facebook.com) into the address bar of your web browser it will send a Domain Name System (DNS) request to a server.
 DNS changes the names of these human-readable domains into an IP address such as 22.214.171.124 (for IPv4) or 2a03:2880:f10e:83:face:b00c:0:25de (for IPv6) that identifies the server’s location.

 You can think of DNS as the internet phone book and the hosts file of your local machine as your own personal address book.

 Imagine you’re looking up someone’s phone number.
 Before resorting to the phone book (DNS) you’ll first take a look at your personal address book (the hosts file) to see if you have any contact details (IP addresses).
 If you do, you’ll not bother to check the phone book at all.

 Your computer works the same way.
 Before any request for a domain takes place from your web browser, your machine will actually reference the local hosts file first.
 If any entries are found there they will be used instead.

 This is precisely how you are able to block websites using hosts file.
 It has lines of text that consist of an IP address followed by a host name.
 These lines of text can be modified to tell your web browser that a given host name should route to a given IP address.